 We think the BaByliss Diamond Smoothing Brush is as good as the market leader and it’s a lot cheaper too.

 The Jose Eber Digital Straightening Brush is very new to the market and it’s not a well-known brand name so we were interested to see if it was a good brush to try out.
-It’s another good option to choose if you don’t want to pay £190 for a straightening brush and it has plenty of features just like the BaByliss.
-In just one pass per section curly hair is straightened and you don’t need to keep going over it.
-It’s good for curly hair and frizzy types too – even for some Afro-Caribbean hair types.
-We give the Jose Eber Digital Straightening Brush our vote!
+It’s another good option to choose if you want a more economical straightening brush that still offers plenty of features.

 Here are its features: